Aave to Overhaul Collateral, Listing Standards After KelpDAO Hack

 Summary

-- The market is focused on whether DeFi protocols tighten security and collateral risk-management standards, as well as the scope of the new rules and the ecosystem's response.
+- The market is focused on whether DeFi protocols tighten security and collateral risk-management standards, as well as on the scope of the new rules and the ecosystem's response.

 Forecast Trend Report by Period